Smart tips to list freelance work on your resume

 Freelance work you can skip mentioning

-Without a doubt, freelance work on your resume can exhibit your strengths and boasts of your professional growth.
+Without a doubt, freelance work on your resume can exhibit your strengths and boast of your professional growth.
 However, there are two kinds of freelancing that you should avoid including them.
 Freelancing gigs that are irrelevant to your current profession and had a minor impact on your progress should not be included.
 Moreover, rare and brief freelance work can also be omitted.
-Hence, we recommend that you refer to the projects that have influenced your career path so far.
+Hence, we recommend that you refer to the self-employment moves that have influenced your career path so far.